-Figure 3.9 - Bicycle Trip Patterns Across UBC/UEL Screenline, 2010 vs. 1997
+Figure 3.9 - Bicycle Trip Patterns Across UBC/UEL Screenline, 2011 vs. 1997

 Walking trips to and from UBC have decreased since the student U-Pass program was introduced in Fall 2003, in a similar manner as bicycle trips (as with bicycle trips, this decrease did not occur immediately following U-Pass implementation, but rather a year later in 2004).
 Prior to the student U-Pass program, walking trips to and from UBC ranged from 1,400 to 2,000 trips per day.
-In Fall 2004, walking trips dropped to 600 trips per day, but increased slightly to 800 trips per day in Fall 2010.
+In Fall 2004, walking trips dropped to 600 trips per day, but subsequently increased to 1,200 trips per day by Fall 2011.

-Table 3.8 provides a summary of the trend in pedestrian trips from Fall 1997 to Fall 2010, and Figure 3.8 illustrates year-by-year changes.
+Table 3.8 provides a summary of the trend in pedestrian trips from Fall 1997 to Fall 2011, and Figure 3.8 illustrates year-by-year changes.
 Figure 3.10 illustrates the arrival and departure patterns of pedestrian trips to and from UBC throughout the day, including a comparison with Fall 1997 pedestrian trips.